Trump Is Ginning Up a War With Iran While the Coronavirus Spreads Through the Military

 The point is, military life—whether in boot camp, routine peacetime deployments, training exercises, or combat operations—is inherently a close-contact business.
 If one person in a unit is infected, others soon will be too—probably many others, since they can’t follow the guidelines that most of us civilians are observing to “flatten the curve.”
 Social distancing, much less working from home, is impossible.

 Maybe so.
-Many U.S. soldiers, sailors, marines, pilots, missile-launch crews haven’t been affected by the virus at all—but still, the effect is clear.
+Many U.S. soldiers, sailors, marines, pilots, and missile launch crews haven’t been affected by the virus at all—but still, the effect is clear.
 “It’s having an impact on readiness,” Gen. David Goldfein, the Air Force chief of staff, acknowledged to reporters on Wednesday.

-The outbreak on the Roosevelt came to light only after the ship’s commanding officer, Captain Britt Crozier, hadn’t written a four-page letter to the Navy’s top admirals on Monday, pleading for an order of evacuation and quarantining as soon as possible.
+The outbreak on the Roosevelt came to light only after the ship’s commanding officer, Capt.
+Brett Crozier, wrote a four-page letter to the Navy’s top admirals on Monday, pleading for an order of evacuation and quarantining as soon as possible.*

 “The spread of the disease is ongoing and accelerating,” Crozier wrote.
 “We are not at war.
 Sailors do not need to die.
 If we do not act now, we are failing to properly take care of our most trusted asset—our Sailors.”